fazekaszs/loco_hd/PY_SCRIPTS.md

 3. analyzing the raw data with `pisces_random_pairs_analyze.py`.

 First, go to https://dunbrack.fccc.edu/pisces/ and generate a pdb file list filtered according to your needs.
-Then, download the list, reference it in the `main` function of `pisces_downloader.py` (also, don't forget to set the `pisces_dir` variable and create the necessary directory), and run the script.
+Then, download the list, reference it in the `PISCES_FILENAME` variable of `pisces_downloader.py` (also, don't forget to set the `PISCES_DIR` variable and create the necessary directory), and run the script.
 It will download all pdb files mentioned in the PISCES list and normalize them.

 Next, use `pisces_random_pairs.py` to create random residue environments between proteins and calculate their corresponding LoCoHD values.
-Read through the variables in the beginning of the `main` function and set them according to your needs (their names are self-explanatory).
+Read through the capitalized variables in the beginning of the script and set them according to your needs (their names are self-explanatory).

 Lastly, use `pisces_random_pairs_analyze.py` to calculate the random environment pairing statistics.
-Here, you only have to set the variables `data_source_dir` and `data_source_name`, so that they aggree with the outputs of the previous script.
+Here, you only have to set the variables `DATA_SOURCE_DIR` and `DATA_SOURCE_NAME`, so that they aggree with the outputs of the previous script.
 (Right now, this script is a bit "overcomplicated", because it uses the Welford online algorithm to calculate the global average and variance.)